IgorDePaula/express-qrcode/readme.md

 Express-QRCode
 ==============

-Add a qrcode image on page on ExpressJS.
+Add a qrcode image on page on ExpressJS using Google Charts.

 Please view example.txt for details.